claeoz/The-Taco-Nuts/README.md

 Project title and description

-Team name, motto, and avatar

-Team member names and roles
+Team Name: Taco Nuts

+Motto: Taco bout security and what that beans

+Avatar

+Team members with their roles:

-Link to your team website (GitHub Pages URL)
+Our team website (GitHub Pages URL)

 Installation and setup instructions (will be added later)

 How to contribute

 License information